 –Topper/Texture adder for additional nutrients and to bring the whole recipe together

-– Optional: Creatine monohydrate to support high performance training, or a greens supplement to fill nutritional gaps.
+– Optional: Creatine monohydrate to support high-performance training, or a greens supplement to fill nutritional gaps.

-Raspberry Chocolate Goodness:
+Raspberry Chocolate Gains:

 This shake is an awesome post-workout shake, quick breakfast, or a healthy sweet treat option.
 If you are looking for fat loss keep this decadent treat for a post-workout treat due to the carbohydrate count.